TempusGPT/google-material-dark-theme/README.md

 ### Customize UI

-To make your editor look like the picture, install [Customize UI](https://marketplace.visualstudio.com/items?itemName=iocave.customize-ui) extension, and put the code below to your `settings.json`.
+To make activity bar and title bar look like the picture, install [Customize UI](https://marketplace.visualstudio.com/items?itemName=iocave.customize-ui) extension, and put the code below to your `settings.json`.

 ```json
 {